Maia-Everett/lintian.eu/_posts/2024-03-10-warcraft-retrospective-19.md

 Like I said, Warcraft 3 is designed around hero units leading relatively small stacks, and this affected the way unit supply works in this game.
 In Starcraft, your supply cap is 200, and there's no real reason not to mass units until this cap, other than your available resources.
 In Reign of Chaos, the supply cap is only 90, and even then, you're discouraged from filling it as soon as you can by two "soft caps" --- the breakpoints between no, low, and high upkeep.

-At no upkeep, each worker gathering gold or lumber returns 10 of it per trip.
-At low upkeep, which triggers when your total used supply exceeds 40, each worker only trip only yields 7 gold or lumber, but the gold mine or the forest still have the full 10 deducted --- the remainder is simply lost.
-At high upkeep, which you enter above 70 supply, each trip only yields 4 gold or lumber.
-This acts as a rubber band mechanic: the more units you have, the more of your resource gathering is wasted, slowing down your unit production.
+At no upkeep, each worker gathering gold returns 10 of it per trip.
+At low upkeep, which triggers when your total used supply exceeds 40, each worker's trip only yields 7 gold , but the gold mine still has the full 10 deducted --- the remainder is simply lost.
+At high upkeep, which you enter above 70 supply, each trip only yields 4 gold.
+This acts as a rubber band mechanic: the more units you have, the more of your resource gathering is wasted, slowing down your unit production, while your gold mine is still exhausted at the same rate.

 On campaign missions where you want to take your time instead of rushing the enemy base right away, it is often beneficial to stockpile some resources at no upkeep, then quickly build up an army when it's time to attack.